joemans3/AMS_BP/README.md

 save_config_frames(metadata, frames, setup_config["base_config"].OutputParameters)
 ```

 > A more detailed example is provided in the jupyter notebook in the examples.
-For starters refer to the [VisualizingIndividualModules](examples/VisualizingIndividualModules/modules_explained.ipynb)
+For starters refer to the [VisualizingIndividualModules](examples/VisualizingIndividualModules/modules_explained.ipynb).
+Then head over to the [laser modulation module](examples/VisualizingIndividualModules/laser_modulation.ipynb) which will show how to change the laser power over time in the simulations.
+Then view an example of a complex experiment setup for [FRAP](examples/QuantitativeExperiments/FRAP_methods.ipynb) which is possible by the use of compositions of modules in this simulation library.